anandkanav92/NOTES/interview-notes.md

 	- For each children, call DFS.
 	- If there is a match, go deeper.
 	- check for word end, and if there is a word end add it to result list.
-	- Four directions to explore, and update the root position with
+	- Four directions to explore, and update the root position with '#' to prevent reusing characters twice.
+3. Repeat for each ch

 ---
 `TREES`